Can What You Eat Improve Your Mood?

 Eating a balanced, whole-foods-based diet that includes fruits, vegetables, fiber, healthy fats, whole grains, and lean protein is the eating plan of choice to bolster your body and your brain.

-But there are some foods and nutrients that can be especially helpful in keeping you cool, calm and contented.
+But there are some foods and nutrients that can be especially helpful in keeping you cool, calm, and content.